-Children in the early childhood program are independent and social beings, and the early childhood environments are prepared with that in mind.
+Children in the primary program are independent and social beings, and the primary environments are prepared with that in mind.
 Each environment is divided in to sections featuring different subjects within the curriculum.
 Within each section the work is arranged with the simplest on the upper left, moving to the most difficult on the lower right.
 The child is able to do any work on which he’s had a lesson, and can request a lesson on a work that she finds intriguing.

 At the end of circle the children are dismissed to work.
 This may be work left out from the last work time, a lesson with a teacher, or a new choice.
 Work time lasts nearly two hours, allowing each child to complete several work cycles and work in several areas of the environment.

 Some children go home at noon, while others stay for lunch and recess, or the remainder of the school day.
-Lunch takes place in each early childhood classroom, with an emphasis on grace and courtesy, using appropriate table manners and carrying on a polite conversation.
+Lunch takes place in each primary classroom, with an emphasis on grace and courtesy, using appropriate table manners and carrying on a polite conversation.

 Afternoon class is primarily Montessori work time, augmented with specialists nearly every day.
 Work time is nearly two hours, then more outdoor time and dismissal.
 Those children who nap do so on a mat in a quiet area of their classroom.
 Throughout the day the structure and expectations remain the same, providing a predictable and safe environment.

-The Cottage environment is a full-day classroom, prepared by Ms. Marcia and Ms. Emma, assisted by Ms. Nicole, Ms. Janelle and Ms. Naomi.
+The Rainier environment is a full-day classroom, prepared by Ms. Cina and Ms. Mariam, assisted by Ms. Nicole, Ms. Janelle and Ms. Naomi.
 Aftercare will occur in the Rainier classroom or outside on the Rainier/Tulip play area.

-The Loft environment is a full-day classroom, prepared by Ms. Gail and Ms. Whitney, assisted by Ms. Gayathri and Ms. Uma V. Aftercare will occur in the Rainier classroom or outside on the Rainier/Tulip play area.
+The Tulip environment is a full-day classroom, prepared by Ms. Shweta, assisted by Ms. Gayathri and Ms. Uma V. Aftercare will occur in the Rainier classroom or outside on the Rainier/Tulip play area.